dipu989/Remind-Me/README.md

-# React-App
+# Remind-Me
-App Made With React Native
-Will probably Get This done By Java
+This android application is a reminding app.
+Work in progress!